Project Length Custom Length

 Is derived from the iridescent coating on the inside of mollusc shells found in the warm waters of Asia.
 The main source for this gemstone is the pearl oyster.
 This freshwater mussel lives in many rivers of the United States and Europe, as well as the Abalone of California, Japan and other Pacific regions.
 It is so named because when an irritant gets inside a shell, the shell protects itself by coating the irritant with the same material that creates pearls.
 Therefore, this substance is the creator, or ‘mother’ of pearls.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Mother of Pearl
+Bead Glossary Gemstones Mother of Pearl

 MOURNING JEWELLERY

 This style of jewellery can be directly attributed to Queen Victoria.
 After her husband Albert died in 1861, she went into an extended period of mourning during which time she wore black clothing and what was to become known as mourning jewellery.
 English fashion was greatly influenced by this and mourning jewellery became de rigueur.
-Typically black in colour it was traditionally made of jet or black glass along with metal with a japanned finish.
+Typically black in colour it was traditionally made of Jet or black glass along with metal with a japanned finish.

 MURANO GLASS